Lilly Singh: Personal life

 Singh is an Indo-Canadian who developed a strong connection with her Punjabi heritage during visits to India.
-Although raised as a Sikh, she stated in an Instagram post that she does not follow any religion but she strongly believes in God.
-She struggled with depression and arachnophobia and began making YouTube videos as a way of dealing with her feelings.
-As a young adult, she lived with her parents in Markham, Ontario.
+Although raised as a Sikh, she stated in an Instagram post that she does not follow any religion, but she strongly believes in God.
+She struggled with depression and began making YouTube videos as a way of dealing with her feelings.
+As a young adult, Singh lived with her parents in Markham, Ontario.
 In February 2019, Singh came out as bisexual via social media.
+In 2022, she was diagnosed with ovarian cysts.